project-vaulty/vaulty/README.md

 #### Notes
 When logging in, if you don't specify a username or password, or even both, you will be prompted for them.

+To create a vault, you need to insert a secret or an access key; either one will create the vault.

 [^1]: To generate the keys, you have to run the script in **secrets/gen-secrets-key.sh**, it will produce **RSA private key**, **RSA public key**, **AES key**, and **AES IV**.